Siege of the International Legations: Boxer movement

-Authorities differ as to the origin of the Boxers, but they became prominent in Shantung (Shandong) in 1898 and spread northward toward Beijing.
+Authorities differ as to the origin of the Boxers, but they became prominent in Shantung (Shandong) in 1898 and spread northward toward Peking.
 They were an indigenous peasant movement, related to the secret societies that had flourished in China for centuries and that had, on occasion, threatened Chinese central governments.
 The Boxers were named—probably by American missionary Arthur H. Smith—for their acrobatic rituals which included martial arts, twirling swords, prayers and incantations.

 The Boxers believed that with the proper ritual they would become invulnerable to Western bullets.
 The religious and magical practices of the Boxers had "as a paramount goal the affording of protection and emotional security in the face of a future... that was fraught with danger and risk."
 The Boxers had no central organization but appear to have been organized on the village level.
 They were anti-foreign and anti-missionary.
 Their slogan was "Support the Qing!
 Destroy the Foreigner!"